lillianmbrown/ai-portfolio/form-builder-case-study/README.md

 At SafetyChain, I collaborated with the Innovation team as they developed an AI-powered form builder.
 The concept was compelling: users could generate digital forms by uploading images or writing simple prompts, which would then be translated into structured, functional forms.

-The tool was especially promising for first-time builds — fast, intuitive, and creatively flexible.
+The tool was especially promising for first-time builds.
+It was fast, intuitive, and flexible in ways that sparked early excitement.
 But as the team gathered feedback, we saw that the flexibility became a liability during editing.
 The number of directions a prompt could take a user created too many paths and introduced ambiguity where precision was needed.

 ## What We Learned

 - Initial creation worked well, but editing felt unpredictable.
 Users struggled to modify forms consistently, unsure of how prompts would behave across sessions.
 - The wide open nature of prompts added risk.
 In an industry where accuracy and repeatability matter more than novelty, this flexibility worked against user confidence.
-- Adoption readiness matters.
-Many of our users were still gaining comfort with standard software workflows.
-Jumping into a prompt-based paradigm felt too steep.
+- Adoption readiness isn’t guaranteed.
+Many of our users were still building comfort with standard software workflows, and this leap felt too fast.

 ## The Decision